Imfae/Mastermind/README.md

 The set of steps has proven to be a successful solution for feedbacking inputs with duplicate characters so far.
 Still, I would greatly appreciate third-party test or assessment for my logic.

-**Edit:** I found someone else's code of the duplicate feedback thingy that's amazingly short and concise and uses a *much* simpler logic:
+**Edit:** I found someone else's idea for solving the duplicate feedback thingy that uses a *much* simpler logic:

 > Delete elements in computer's code and player input that's correct in both character and position, then push feedback 'O' for every character in code that's also in player input.

+I've implemented this logic for the game as well.
+It's under 'Method 2 for duplicate feedbacks' if anyone's interested.